Autism Spectrum Disorder

 - Child has delayed language acquisitions.
-He may respond to a question by repeating it immediately, may repeat certain words out of context and repeat over and over again
+He may respond to a question by repeating it immediately, may repeat certain words out of context and repeat them over and over again.

-- He may not use conversation meaningfully and have difficulty conveying her needs such as hunger, pain
+- He may not use conversation meaningfully and have difficulty conveying needs such as hunger, pain etc.

-- Frequently enjoys playing alone, does not mix with other children of his age, not interested in making friends.
+- Frequently enjoys playing alone, may or may not mix with other children of his age & may not be interested in making friends.

 - The child may not look at others straight in the eye.

-- She may not enjoy being cuddled or cuddling others.
+- The child may not enjoy being cuddled or cuddling others.

-- The child does not like to use 'Pretend Play'.
+- The child does not like to indulge in 'Pretend Play'.

 - The child may exhibit socially unacceptable behavior for his age such as smelling people, objects.

-- The child may prepare to do certain things, the same may every time, such as taking the same route to school.
+- The child may do certain things in the same manner every time, such as taking the same route to school.

-- He finds difficult to adjust to change in routine.
+- He finds it difficult to adjust to change in routine.